SymX: Energy-based Simulation from Symbolic Expressions: Framework

 \subsection{Overview}

-Computing and implementing first- and second-order derivatives needed for effective optimization manually can be time-consuming and error-prone.
-Our \framework framework solves this problem and provides an efficient method to compute the gradients and Hessians for all energy functions in a simulation.
-It can be directly integrated in an existing simulation system and there replaces the gradient and Hessian computation required for the minimization process.
+At a high level, the input to \framework is a collection of symbolic expressions with symbols associated with user-owned data arrays, and it returns the global gradient vector and the global Hessian sparse matrix for the specified sets of degrees of freedom.
 Fig.~\ref{fig:overview} shows how the minimization problem of the deformable solids example in Section~\ref{sec:example_deformable_solids} is solved using our framework.
-For the simulation model on the left, the user has to implement mathematical expressions (center).
+For the simulation model on the left, the user has to implement the mathematical expressions (center).
 Then our framework generates an expression graph and determines the derivatives using symbolic differentiation.
-For an efficient evaluation of an expression and, as required, its first and second derivative, \framework generates vectorized code, compiles it on-the-fly, and performs an automatic assembly of the resulting matrices in parallel.
-Finally, the user can combine several expressions that should be minimized and link their simulation data and connectivity information with the symbols used in the expressions (see Fig.~\ref{listing:global_energy}).
-This enables our framework to autonomously loop over all elements, gather the data, evaluate the compiled expressions, and assemble the results.

-In the following subsections we will explain the individual steps for our application example in more detail.
+For efficient evaluation, \framework generates source code for each energy, compiles and caches it before the simulation starts.
+During the simulation, at the user's request, the compiled functions are evaluated for each energy and for each element and the global gradient and Hessian are assembled.
+Evaluation and assembly are automatically parallelized across elements.
+See Fig.~\ref{listing:global_energy} for a self-contained \framework example of the setup required to declare the energies defined in Fig.~\ref{fig:overview}.